KikoKuruma/ExpenseLocate/README-Docker.md

 2. Create a new OAuth application
 3. Set the redirect URI to: `https://your-domain.com/api/auth/callback`
 4. Copy the Client ID and Secret to your `.env` file

+### Local/Docker Authentication Fallback

+If you are running ExpenseLocator locally or inside Docker without Replit Single Sign-On, simply omit `REPLIT_DOMAINS` from your environment configuration.
+The server will automatically create a local admin session using the values from the `DEFAULT_ADMIN_*` variables (or their defaults) so you can access the UI immediately.
+This fallback is intended for development and self-hosted deployments that do not rely on Replit authentication.

 ## Architecture